 Now notice how people love to quote this phrase, because it sounds very clever, and they believe that this line has something that still resonates today.
 Though they do not refer to seven stages of a man as this idea has become archaic; however, the idea is merely a comparison of this world with a stage.
 Therefore, a politician can use it, addressing a rally, or a disappointed person can use it when expressing his depression, referring to his good or bad condition.

 Literary Source of All the World’s a Stage

 Jacques quotes this line from Act-II, Scene-VII of Shakespeare’s As You Like It as:

 All the world’s a stage,

 And all the men and women merely players;

 They have their exits and their entrances,

 And one man in his time plays many parts,

 His acts being seven ages.

 The idea behind this phrase is fortune and fate.
-Jaques deploys a famous theatrical metaphor of seven stages of human life in this speech.
-He compares the world to a play, or a stage and all men and women are merely actors or players on this stage called the world.
-All the people enter into this world through different routes and exit on an different route.
-They enter into this stage when they are born and leave it when they die.
-During this entire life span, every person plays different parts or roles and these parts are known as seven stages, which are like different acts of a drama or play.
+Jacques deploys a famous theatrical metaphor of seven stages of human life in this speech.
+He compares the world to a play, or a stage, and all men and women are merely actors or players on this stage called the world.
+All the people enter into this world through different routes, and exit on an different route.
+They enter into this stage when they are born, and leave it when they die.
+During this entire life span, every person plays different parts or roles, and these parts are known as seven stages, which are like different acts of a drama or play.